Navigating life with C3G or primary IC-MPGN

 For those living with advanced C3G or primary IC-MPGN, dialysis may become necessary when the kidneys can no longer effectively function.
 While dialysis can help manage kidney failure, it’s often a temporary measure, with many eventually considering a kidney transplant as the next step.

-Almost 9 in 10 people with C3G or primary IC-MPGN see their disease return after a kidney transplant because the underlying cause—complement overactivation—remains
+Almost 9 in 10 people with C3G see their disease return after a kidney transplant because the underlying cause—complement overactivation—remains

 - The complement system can stay overactivated and continue to create a buildup of C3 fragments, causing injury in the transplanted kidney